n-donofrio/All-In-One---DNS-IP-Lookup/README.md

 ## Getting Started
 Ensure you have Python installed on your system.
-Install the required libraries by running: pip install tk ttkthemes dnspython
+Install the required libraries by running:

+'pip install tk ttkthemes dnspython'

 Run the script using:
 python dns_query_tool.py